 - Skills required: Organizational skills, information flow and curation, teaching abilities, and community-building expertise.

 - Desire & passion: A dedication to creating enriching learning environments and engaging with participants both online and offline is essential.
-Being able to zoom out and view your offering as a whole is also essential.
+Being able to 'zoom out' and view your offering as a holistic journey with an arc is key to creating an engaging experience.

 9. Health and wellness subscriptions